Myofascial Pain Treatment Specialists

 Your physical therapist at outpatient physical therapy in brooklyn is specially trained in working with trigger points to relieve your pain.
 The technique involves pressing and holding the trigger point, which temporarily cuts off the circulation to the tissue.
 It’s also a very effective physical therapy for mid back pain.

 As your body comes to the rescue, it sends additional blood flow to the area and breaks the cycle of spasms and pain.

 Massage for Myofascial Pain Treatment

-Massage is an effective form of MPS treatment that your Brooklyn therapist may recommend.
+Massage is an effective form of MPS treatment that your best Brooklyn therapist may recommend.
 MPS massage can help to ease your pain by smoothing out trigger points.
 Massage at TRI PT is a hands-on, one-on-one approach to treatment that’s designed for your specific needs.
 Your physical therapist may massage trigger points using hands-on therapy or by using a massage device.

 You’re instructed on how to massage trigger points at home, using a massage device or tennis ball.
 Massage can give you temporary relief from myofascial pain, but you’ll also need to do stretching and strengthening exercises recommended by your physical therapist to deal with your symptoms for the long term.

 Myofascial decompression, better known as cupping, is an ancient form of treatment that uses cups to create a vacuum against your skin.
 This draws skin and fascial layers away from your body.
 The therapy alters blood flow and ultimately relieves pain and improves flexibility.
 Cups can be made of a variety of materials, such as glass, bamboo or silicone.